orhunozbek/ssw-prediction/README.md

 # DSL2018-Proj-Climate-Science

 ## Introduction
-When Europeans experience a heavy temperature drop in winter, chances are that a *Sudden Stratospheric Warming* (SSW) has happened.
-This phenomenon is characterized by a strong temperature increase in the stratosphere, possibly up to 50 ̊C within a few days.
+When Europeans experience a heavy temperature drop in winter, chances are that a Sudden Stratospheric Warming (SSW) has happened.
+This phenomenon is characterized by a strong temperature increase in the stratosphere, possibly up to 50 °C within a few days.
 Being able to predict these events can help meteorologists improve weather forecasting.

-Download the [poster](poster.pdf) if you want to get a quick overview about the project.
-If you would like more information, you can download the [report](report.pdf) or explore our code.
-For any feedback, don't hesitate to contact me.
-Thank you!
+In this work, we aim to classify and predict SSWs.
+To the best of our knowledge, this is the first successful attempt for the prediction of this phenomenon using Machine Learning approaches.

+**Poster for the project is available here: [poster](poster.pdf)** **Project Report is available here: [report](report.pdf)**

+## Team
+Dimitrios Koutsoukos <br/>
+Marcel Bühler <br/>
+Orhun Özbek <br/>

 ## Setup
 1. Set the environment variables.